g0v-data/g0v-hackmd-archive/notes/A5O-EHvISgujq0rhlvsuIg.md

-# Slide 7: Case Studies (3 minutes) *Ana + Vee*
+# Slide 7: Statistics (3 minutes) *Ana + Vee*
-•	Example 1: Manufacturing: Company using robotics to reduce labor costs.
-•	Example 2: Healthcare: AI diagnostics leading to job changes for radiologists.
-•	Example 3: Finance: Shift from human brokers to AI-driven trading platforms.
+The expected evolvement of the workforce in the future:
+* proffesions most likely to lose their jobs to AI (WEF):
+    1. Data entry clerks
+    3. Administrative secretaries
+    4. Accounting
+* about 2 Million manufacturing workers will be replaced **by 2025**, most of the jobs by robots but some by AI tools that we don't even know yet (according to: MIT/Boston University)
+* over 7.5 million data entry jobs will be lost **by 2027** (WEF)
+* 14% of the global workforce (375 million people) will be forced to change their career **by 2030** (McKinsey)
+    * this study did not yet consider AGI (Artificial Generated Intelligence) and needs to be updated
+* over 300 million jobs might be replaced by AI entirely (Goldman Sachs via BBC)
+    * that would be the equivalent of 1/4 of the work tasks in Europe and the US
+    * examples of professions that will probably face lower wages due to the competition that AGI-models create
+        * journalists
+        * writers
+        * photographers
+        * software developers
+        * uber driver

+Practically every job involves some tasks that are vulnerable to being automated by Al. Only a small minority of workers are totally unexposed to Al (ARXIV).

-* human poem vs. ai poem OR ai generated image vs real photo OR human art vs AI generated art
+*human poem vs. ai poem OR ai generated image vs real photo OR human art vs AI generated art*

 # Discussion
 * Hypothesis / Question
 * open discussion